-Site Location: Park Farm, Thornbury

-Application Number: PT18/6450/O

-Consultation response from: Stacy Sheppard, Self-build Officer

-Recommendation: Objection on the basis that the application contains no self / custom-build plots.
+Site Location: Land at Sodbury Road, Wickwar Application Number: P21/01300/O Consultation response from: Katie Warrington, Self-build Officer Recommendation: Objection, on the basis that the application still contains no self / custom-build plots.
 The applicant is requested to consider the following requirements.

-Short description of site and location (if applicable to the recommendation):
+Short description of site and location: